leoindra/Leonardo_website/content/authors/admin/_index.md

-My main research areas cover Quantitative Macroeconomics, with a focus on Entrepreneurship, Firm Dynamics and Taxation.
+My main research areas cover Quantitative Macroeconomics, with a focus on Firm Dynamics and Productivity, Entrepreneurship and Taxation.

 My Supervisors are <a href=https://sites.google.com/site/coopereconomics/ target="_blank">Russell Cooper</a> and <a href="https://sites.google.com/view/arpadabraham/home" target="_blank">Árpád Ábrahám</a>